turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 ### Project Professionalism
 You will not receive a score for professionalism, but you should be meeting these expectations:
+* Each group member contributes equitably to the project.
+Failure to participate can result in an individual failing the project, even if the project is otherwise passing
 * README concisely communicates the team's individual and joint learning goals, the evolution of the project, and team member reflections while using good formatting to enhance readability
 * README links to all user GitHub profiles and any applicable repos/deployed sites
 * README includes a gif of the application